Table of Contents

 Whole Wheat Honey Loaf

-Perfect for a healthy breakfast or snack, this loaf combines the nuttiness of whole wheat with the sweetness of honey.
+This loaf is perfect for a healthy breakfast or snack.
+It combines the nuttiness of whole wheat with the sweetness of honey.

 Ingredients: